neutralinojs/neutralinojs.github.io/docs/configuration/settings.json.md

 ```

 ### globals
-Define all the custom global constants of your Neutralino app.
+Defines all custom global constants of the Neutralino app.

 ```json
 {